 The Madigan Line follows the historical exploratory trek of Cecil Madigan with his team of 9 men and 19 camels in 1939.
 This is an amazing journey through the most remote parts of the Simpson Desert.
 The track is rough and rugged but the scenery is spectacular.

-The Madigan Line takes us East, crossing the Hay River Track briefly before intercepting Eyre Creek where it enters the Simpson Desert near Madigan's 20th Camp.
+The Madigan Line takes us East, crossing the Hay River Track briefly before intercepting Eyre Creek where it enters the Simpson Desert near Madigan's 20th Camp on Adria Downs Station.
 From here we head South with the kind permission of Adria Downs Station, following Eyre Creek.
-We hear the tragic story of the children from the now derelict Old Annandale Station, before joining the QAA Line at the Eyre Creek camping area.
+We hear the tragic story of the children from the now derelict Old Annandale Station, before joining the QAA Line and finding a camp site for the night.